 The beaches of Sikinos are virginal with clear blue waters.
-Sandy Alopronia, pebbly Agios Georgios, and Dialiskari with a natural sunshade of tamarisk trees are all accessible by car.
-If you decide to go by caique or take a footpath, your choice widens: Agios Panteleimonas, Santorineika, Agios Ioannis, Karras and Maltas...
+Sandy Alopronia, pebbly Agios Georgios and Dialiskari, with a natural sunshade of tamarisk trees are all accessible by car.
+If you decide to go by caique or take a footpath, your choice widens: Agios Panteleimonas, Santorineika, Agios Ioannis, Karras and Maltas.

 Between Kastro and the Monastery of Hrisopigi is a chapel devoted to the Holy Mother of God, the Joybringer, that appears to float in the air.
-It was pledged to Sikinos by revered poet Odysseas Elitis and is delightful spot imbued with an atmosphere of innocence and natural beauty – a vantage point across the Aegean that Elitis himself extols for its “crystalline” clarity.
+It was pledged to Sikinos by revered poet Odysseas Elitis and is a delightful spot imbued with an atmosphere of innocence and natural beauty – a vantage point across the Aegean that Elitis himself extols for its “crystalline” clarity.

 Remnants of ancient hamlets, Byzantine churches, gorges, remote beaches, glades with panoramic views and lush nature are some of Sikinos’ gifts to hikers.